Guest post from Chris.B

 Coding sounds, on paper, not that difficult.
 Just tell the computer to do x when the pilot gives it input y.
-Except that the amount of data flowing in and out is tremendous, and the amount of calculations required mind boggling.
+Except that the amount of data flowing in and out is tremendous, and the number of calculations required mind-boggling.
 To give you some idea of what we’re talking about here, the new F-35 will eventually require about 8 million lines of code.
 That’s about the same as Windows NT version 3.5.

 Except that the chaps at Microsoft were writing code for a home computer, to make it run fairly routine tasks.
 Fly-By-Wire software needs to be able to cope with some very complex algorithms and some serious physics.
 It’s not quite as bad for commercial aircraft or aircraft that are designed to be inherently stable.

 But modern fighter aircraft are deliberately built to be wild and free-spirited if you will, resulting in a subsequent need for the aircraft’s computers to constantly receive feedback from various systems and make continuous adjustments to keep the aircraft from flipping onto its back and then taking a nosedive.

 That means that code-wise, you’re looking at hundreds of people to write it and it can cost anything up to $1 billion.
 Quite the expense just to keep the aircraft on the straight and narrow.